Parameterized Complexity of Diameter: Parameters for Social Networks

-\myparagraph{Acyclic chromatic number and domination number.} We next analyze the parameterized complexity of \di{} parameterized by \param{acyclic chromatic number}~$a$ and \param{domination number}~$d$.
-Since the \param{acyclic chromatic number} upper-bounds the average degree the standard~$O(n \cdot m)$-time algorithm runs in~$O(n^2 \cdot a)$ time.
-We will show that this is essentially the best one can hope for as we can exclude~$f(a,d) \cdot (n+m)^{2-\varepsilon}$-time algorithms under SETH.
+\paragraph{Acyclic chromatic number and domination number.} We next analyze the parameterized complexity of \di{} parameterized by \param{acyclic chromatic number}~$a$ and \param{domination number}~$d$.
+The \param{acyclic chromatic number} of a graph is the minimum number of colors needed to color each vertex with one of the given colors such that each subgraph induced by all vertices of one color is an independent set and each subgraph induced by all vertices of two colors is acyclic.
+The \param{acyclic chromatic number} upper-bounds the average degree, and therefore the standard~$O(n \cdot m)$-time algorithm runs in~$O(n^2 \cdot a)$ time.
+We will show that this is essentially the best one can hope for as we can exclude~$f(a,d) \cdot (n+m)^{2-\varepsilon}$-time algorithms assuming SETH.
 Our result is based on the reduction by \citet{RW13} and is modified such that the \param{acyclic chromatic number} and \param{domination number} are both four in the resulting graph.

 \begin{theorem} There is no~$f(a,d)\cdot (n+m)^{2-\epsilon}$-time algorithm for any computable function~$f$ that solves \di{} parameterized by \param{acyclic chromatic number}~$a$ and \param{domination number}~$d$ unless the SETH is false. \end{theorem} { \begin{proof} We provide a reduction from \textsc{CNF-SAT} to \di{} where the input instance has constant \param{acyclic chromatic number} and \param{domination number} and such that an~$O((n+m)^{2-\varepsilon})$-time algorithm refutes the SETH.
 Since the idea is the same as in \citet{RW13} we refer the reader to their work for more details.
 Let~$\phi$ be a \textsc{CNF-SAT} instance with variable set~$W$ and clause set~$C$.
 Assume without loss of generality that~$|W|$ is even.
 We construct an instance~$(G=(V,E), k)$ for \di{} as follows: